-On average, 45% of the water we use goes to outdoor irrigation.
-Rainwater is not only free, it's salt-free and a good source of water for all of our plants.
+On average, 27% of the water we use goes to outdoor irrigation.
+Rainwater is not only free, it's salt-free and a good source of water for our plants.
 When we harvest rainwater, we conserve our drinking water and save money on our water bill.

-Tucson Water will rebate qualifying residential rainwater harvesting system costs under two levels of funding up to a maximum of $2,000.
-Tucson Water customers can decide which funding level to apply for based on the amount of rainwater they aim to capture onsite and the type of practice they want to implement.
+Tucson Water will rebate qualifying rainwater harvesting system costs under two levels of funding up to a maximum of $2,000.
+Tucson Water customers choose which funding level to apply for based on the amount of rainwater they aim to capture onsite and the type of practice they want to implement.
 Applicants may apply for both a passive and an active rebate not exceeding $2,000 for the combination.
-More information is available on our Incentive Levels page.
+More information is on our Incentive Levels page.

 Alternative Water Source Irrigation System & Backflow Prevention Requirements

 Use of an irrigation system that is pressurized with any kind of pump must have a reduced pressure principle assembly (RPA) installed at the service connection to protect the public water system from potential contamination.
 For more information on backflow assembly requirements for alternative water sources (rainwater and gray water irrigation systems), download "Rainwater and Gray Water Irrigation Systems" , visit the Backflow Prevention web page, or call 520-791-2650 .